medhavi27/ASO-Web-App/documents/design-journey.md

 [Include any other information that your client needs to know about your final website design.
 For example, what client wants or needs were unable to be realized in your final product?
 Why were you unable to meet those wants/needs?]

+I think we were able to meet all the client's needs!

 ## Final Notes to the Graders

 [1.
 Give us three specific strengths of your site that sets it apart from the previous website of the client (if applicable) and/or from other websites.
 Think of this as your chance to argue for the things you did really well.]

+Three strengths of our website are:
+1. It showcases everything our client would want to showcase: event images, member bios, blog posts, event descriptions, etc. There's no need to go on a facebook page for event info, or an instagram for images.
+2. It's very functional for eboard members.
+You can basically update the entire website without having to look at code at all.
+3. It's not only functional for the eboard, but also anyone not logged in.
+They can interact with the image gallery, and suggest events for the club.

 [2.
 Tell us about things that don't work, what you wanted to implement, or what you would do if you keep working with the client in the future.
 Give justifications.]

+I wish we had time to implement event attendance.
+This would have given us a chance to use more joins, and made the website an even more centralized app for the client.

 [3.
 Tell us anything else you need us to know for when we're looking at the project.]